 As locally owned (electric cooperatives are owned by their members) and locally controlled businesses, electric cooperatives play vital roles in maintaining the economic health of their rural communities — providing hundreds of jobs and contributing to the overall quality of life.

-Directors, managers, employees and individual consumer-members of PREA and its member cooperatives contribute to PREA’s grassroots legislative efforts by participating in the Action Committee for Rural Electrification (ACRE), the political action arm of the nation’s electric cooperatives.
+Directors, managers, employees and individual consumer-members of PREA and its member cooperatives contribute to PREA’s grassroots legislative efforts by participating in America’s Electric Cooperatives PAC, the political action arm of the nation’s electric cooperatives.

 PREA also promotes a “community facilities” initiative that benefits rural areas.
 PREA works closely with member cooperatives and local community leaders to financially support vital community facilities in rural areas — facilities like hospitals, schools and emergency services.
 To help carry out this important work, PREA created the Rural Electric Community Assistance program (RECA), a low-interest loan program targeted to assist rural cooperative areas in improving the quality of life in their service areas.